 According to detectives, the victim withdrew $200 at the Suncoast Schools Credit Union ATM, located at 25183 Chamber of Commerce Drive, shortly after 2:30 p.m. on January 10th.
 As she was walking back to her car, an unknown light skinned Hispanic male grabbed the money from her hands and ran to a grey Toyota or Honda waiting nearby.

-Southwest Florida Crime Stoppers is asking for the public’s help identifying an unknown male caught on camera breaking into one of several unlocked cars early yesterday morning.
+Southwest Florida Crime Stoppers is asking for the public’s help identifying a stealthy thief whose crime was caught on camera.

 Just before 2 a.m. this morning, January 24th, the victim made a purchase at the Circle K store, located at 1181 Homestead Road N. in Lehigh Acres.
 While he was reaching for his wallet, he placed his silver/grey LG Metro PCS phone, with a white case and black cover, on the counter.
 After paying for his purchase, he left the store, accidentally leaving his phone behind.
 Moments later, he realized that he forgot his phone and went back inside to retrieve it.